JBarti/MOS6502emu/README.md

+## Opcode interpreting tips

+Every CPU instruction consists of 3 bytes at most.
+The first byte being the opcode and all of the other are memory addresses or values.
+That is why every opcode method inside the code has one `byte opcode` and one `byte vals[2]` array as arguments.
+If the opcode has a 16-bit memory address as an argument it will be listed in little endian (for e.g. the command ADC $1234 will compile to 60 34 12).

+Currently supported opcodes are:

+`ADC` : add with carry

 ## Running code

 When the program starts the code is loaded into a memory address specified by the first line of the .asm source code file or noted in a way by the developer.
+I have noticed that on multiple online assemblers the program is into the `$6000` address if nothing is specified.

 The PC is then set to point to the address where the code is loaded.